Edge-IVIEW/iEdge/README.md

 ## Pre Installation

-This document is for the latest Aimeos TYPO3 **Beta 0.1 release and later**.
+This document is for the latest iEdge **Beta 0.1 release and later**.

 - Beta release: 0.1 ( 18/11/2020 )